typst-community/valkyrie/docs/manual.typ

 = Documentation
 == Terminology
 As this package introduces several type-like objects, the Tidy style has had these added for clarity.
-At present, these are #mantys.dtype("schema") (to represent type-validating objects), #mantys.dtype("z-ctx") (to represent the current state of the parsing heuristic), and #mantys.dtype("scope") (an array of strings that represents the parent object of values being parsed). #mantys.dtype("internal") represents arguments that, while settable by the end-user, should be reserved for internal or advanced usage.
+At present, these are #dtype("schema") (to represent type-validating objects), #dtype("z-ctx") (to represent the current state of the parsing heuristic), and #dtype("scope") (an array of strings that represents the parent object of values being parsed). #dtype("internal") represents arguments that, while settable by the end-user, should be reserved for internal or advanced usage.

-Generally, users of this package will only need to be aware of the #mantys.dtype("schema") type.
+Generally, users of this package will only need to be aware of the #dtype("schema") type.

 == Specifig language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in #link("http://www.ietf.org/rfc/rfc2119.txt", [RFC 2119]).